logicplace/pm-dev-docs/hardware/timers.md

 ### OSC3

 This is the high-speed 4.00 MHz ceramic resonator (passive oscillator) used for the general purpose timers.
-It can be disabled by writing a 0 to the OSCC register and is also disabled when the system enters [sleep][] mode.
+It can be disabled by writing a 0 to the OSCC register and is also disabled when the system enters [SLEEP][] mode.

 This oscillator is labeled `Y2` on the circuit board and has text printed on the top which looks like a curved M in a box followed by `4.00` and then a single-character serial such as `L` or `J`.
 It is a surface-mount component.